edthedev/edthedev.github.io/resume/index.md

 # Edward C. Delaporte's Resume

-I apply my deep understanding of computers and strong empathy for humans to make computers better at safely meeting the needs of humans.
+I make computers safer and more effective for human use, through expertise and empathy.

 ## Contact Info